awesomesmallwolf/advertising-app-with-laravel/README.md

-# Adsense for Laravel 5
+# This Adsense ad app was bootstrapped with Laravel 5

 Package for including Adsense Ads in Laravel 5, 6, 7, 8